QiuYukang/5G-LENA/doc/source/nr-module.rst

 Interesting blocks in Figure :ref:`fig-ran` are the ``NRGnbBwpM`` and ``NRUeBwpM`` layers.
 3GPP does not explicitly define them, and as such, they are virtual layers.
 Still, they help construct a fundamental feature of our simulator: the multiplexing of different BWPs.
 NR has included the definition of 3GPP BWPs for energy-saving purposes, as well as to multiplex a variety of services with different QoS requirements.
 Component carrier concept was already introduced in LTE, and persists in NR through our general BWP concept, as a way to aggregate carriers and so improve the system capacity.
 In the 'NR' simulator, it is possible to divide the entire bandwidth into different BWPs.
 Each BWP can have its PHY and MAC configuration (e.g., specific numerology, scheduler rationale, and so on).
 We added the possibility for any node to transmit and receive flows in different BWPs, by either assigning each bearer to a specific BWP or distributing the data flow among different BWPs, according to the rules of the manager.
 The introduction of a proxy layer to multiplex and demultiplex the data was necessary to glue everything together, and this is the purpose of these two new classes (``NRGnbBwpM`` and ``NRUeBwpM``).

+Note: The 3GPP definition for "Bandwidth Part" (BWP) is made for energy-saving purposes at the UE nodes.
+As per the 3GPP standard, the active 3GPP BWP at a UE can vary semi-statically, and multiple 3GPP BWPs can span over the same frequency spectrum region.
+In this text, and through the code, we use the word BWP to refer to various things that are not in line with the 3GPP definition.

-Note: Through the code, as well as through the documentation, we refer to a BWP as a piece of the spectrum.
-In particular, a BWP is characterized by a center frequency, a channel bandwidth, and a numerology.
-Each device is able to handle multiple BWPs, through the new BWP manager, but such multiple BWPs are orthogonal in frequency (i.e., they span over different frequency spectrum regions, that can be contiguous or not, up to the user configuration).
+First of all, we use it to indicate the minimum piece of spectrum that can be modeled.
+In this regard, a BWP has a center frequency and a bandwidth, plus some characteristics for the 3GPP channel model (e.g., the scenario).
+Each device can handle multiple BWPs, but such BWPs must be orthogonal in frequency (i.e., they must span over different frequency spectrum regions, that can be contiguous or not, depending on the user-made configuration).

-In the 'NR' module, each BWP is associated to a PHY and a MAC entity, as well as to one spectrum channel and one antenna instance.
-The router in between the RLC queues and the different MAC entities is the BWP manager.
+Secondly, the 'NR' module is communicating through each BWP with a PHY and a MAC entity, as well as with one spectrum channel and one antenna instance.
+In other words, for every spectrum bandwidth part, the module will create a PHY, a MAC, a Spectrum channel, and an antenna.
+We consider, in the code, that this set of components forms a Bandwidth Part.
+Moreover, we have a router between the RLC queues and the different MAC entities, which is called the BWP manager.

-Our BWP terminology can refer to 3GPP BWPs, as well as to 3GPP component carriers, and it is up to the BWP manager to route the flows accordingly based on the behaviour the user wants to implement.
-Note that our BWP definition differs from the 3GPP BWP, which was basically defined for energy saving purposes at the UE nodes, and for which the active 3GPP BWP at a UE can vary semi-statically and multiple 3GPP BWPs can span over the same frequency spectrum region.
-We support 3GPP BWPs, through our BWPs, for the case that 3GPP BWPs are orthogonal.
-This is useful for energy savings, as well as to accomodate different flow qualities through different BWPs.
+Summarizing, our BWP terminology can refer to orthogonal 3GPP BWPs, as well as to orthogonal 3GPP CCs, and it is up to the BWP manager to route the flows accordingly based on the behavior the user wants to implement.
+Our primary use case for bandwidth part is to avoid interferences, as well as to send different flow types through different BWPs, to achieve a dedicated-resource RAN slicing.

 PHY layer